5 Ways to Pull Equity Out of Your Home

 HELOC

-A HELOC is another type of home equity loan secured by your home’s equity, with the main difference being that the amount you borrow is more flexible.
+A home equity line of credit, or HELOC, is another type of home equity loan secured by your home’s equity, with the main difference being that the amount you borrow is more flexible.
 With a HELOC, you apply for a loan with a maximum amount.
-If approved, that maximum amount becomes like a credit limit.
+If approved, that maximum amount becomes your credit limit.
 You borrow what you need when you need it, and when you repay what you have borrowed, the full credit limit becomes available to you once again.

 One advantage of a HELOC is that you only need to make payments on what you’ve borrowed.
 This minimum payment is determined by your lender when you apply for the loan, but is usually a lower amount during the initial draw period.